gitdxl/dengxuelong-dell-pc/readme.txt

-git is version controll system add  new row again add new row
+git is version controll system push dev test add  new row again add new row